-The reason chlorella is so effective at giving you younger looking skin is because it naturally increases levels of vitamin A, vitamin C and glutathione in your body which eliminates free-radicals and protects your cells.
+The reason chlorella is so effective at giving you younger looking skin is because it naturally increases levels of vitamin A, vitamin C and glutathione in your body, which eliminates free radicals and protects your cells.

 6. Fights Cancer

 It is believed that all human bodies at some time develop cancer cells.
 Properly functioning immune systems have the ability to attack and destroy these cells, before they have the chance to take hold and create cancer.
 A recent medical study found that chlorella helps fight cancer in several ways.
-(7)
+(8)

+First, when taken preemptively, it strengthens the immune system, so our bodies respond properly.
+Second, because it removes heavy metals and toxins from our body, we are less likely to get environmentally based cancers.
 Third, studies have shown that individuals once diagnosed with cancer, chlorella enhances the action of T cells helping to fight new abnormal cells.

 And, as mentioned above, if cancer is diagnosed, and chemotherapy or radiation therapy is used, chlorella can help to fight the side effects and be used in addition to natural cancer treatments.